OpenAstronomy/github-actions-workflows/README.md

 - [Build and publish a Python package](#build-and-publish-a-python-package)
 - [Build and publish a pure Python package](#build-and-publish-a-pure-python-package)

+**If you are a new contributor to OpenAstronomy or any of it's related organisations, this is not a good repository for your first contribution.**

 ## Test a Python package using tox

 This workflow makes it easy to map tox environments to GitHub Actions jobs.